 We thought back to the last time we had seen them, which was three days prior outside Wynyard when we packed the car in a rush as we got rained out.
 My wheels were leaning against a bush and as a mate finished packing the car he didn’t realise, and I hadn’t checked.
 My heart sank in the same way it did when I was told the head gasket had blown in my van.
 This would be another large unexpected financial blow and all we could do was write messages in Queenstown Facebook groups and post notes through local residents’ doors.

 It was a tense couple of days with no word, by which time I’d lost hope.
 Then Jake called to say he received a text from a local resident, who said she saw a woman holding a pair of ‘expensive looking’ mountain bike wheels while talking to a police officer.
 It sounded farfetched but promising.
 The next day the police confirmed they did in fact have my wheels.
 I couldn’t believe it!
 And celebrated by jumping off the sketchy campsite rope swing into the big fast-flowing Hawea river.
 I’d been eyeing it up for a while and this was the perfect occasion.

 ‘On the last part of the route to the saddle I decided it would be fun to climb up the steeper side of the valley instead of following the standard scramble route, but I got caught out three quarters of the way up.
-I couldn’t clearly see this section before I set off and just hoped I’d scope a line but now, at the foot of the cliff, I realised I'd made a mistake.’
+I couldn’t clearly see this section before I set off and just hoped I’d scope a line but now, at the foot of the blank face above, I realised I'd made a mistake.’

 Photos (top to bottom): The view from Gertrude Saddle, having a rest climbing up the side of the valley, the wet slabs I had to downclimb after getting stuck, and views from the start of the ascent to Barrier Knob from Gertrude Saddle (Mt Talbot opposite - which looks amazing to climb - and the Milford Sound valley to the right).